There are two basic types of wind turbines:

 Wind power plants, or wind farms, produce electricity

 Wind power plants, or wind farms, are clusters of wind turbines that produce large amounts of electricity.
 A wind farm usually has many turbines scattered over a large area.
 One of the world's largest wind farms, the Horse Hollow Wind Energy Center in Texas, has about 420 wind turbines spread over about 47,000 acres.
-The project has a combined electricity generating capacity of about 735 megawatts (or 735,000 kilowatts).
+The project has a combined electricity generating capacity of about 735 megawatts (or 735,000 kW).